Vishakhasharma4/E-commerce-website-for-one-plus-mobiles/README.md

 # E-commerce-website-for-online shopping
-you can connect run these file using Netbeans and can connect WAMP server for database connection.
+you can connect run these file using Netbeans and can use WAMP server for database connection.